On this page:

 Average Laminate Flooring Cost

-Homeowners often spend $1500 to $4000 to install a new laminate floor, though the price varies for every project.
+Homeowners often spend $1,500 to $4,000 to install a new laminate floor, though the price varies for every project.
 Project size, laminate pricing, labor, supplies, floor removal, furniture moving, and tool rental can all affect the cost of the project.
-Get professional estimates from local flooring professionals for an accurate price for your project.

 Installation Labor Pricing